ballerburg9005/IQcaptcha/README.md

 You can also use what is known with reCAPTCHA as [explicit rendering](https://developers.google.com/recaptcha/docs/display).

-If you want to specify different limits and parameters, refer to the keys at the end of "Backend Usage" and prefex them with "data-" in the div tag.
+If you want to specify different limits and parameters, refer to the keys at the end of "Backend Usage" and prefix them with "data-" as new div tags.

 <details>
   <summary>For example:</summary>